Child protective services: United Kingdom

 The United Kingdom has a comprehensive child welfare system under which local authorities have duties and responsibilities towards children in need in their area.
 This covers provision of advice and services, accommodation and care of children who become uncared for, and also the capacity to initiate proceedings for the removal of children from their parents care/care proceedings.
 The criteria for the latter is "significant harm" which covers physical, sexual and emotional abuse and neglect.
 In appropriate cases the care plan before the court will be for adoption.
 The local authorities also run adoption services both for children put up for adoption voluntarily and those becoming available for adoption through court proceedings.

 The basic legal principle in all public and private proceedings concerning children, under the Children Act 1989, is that the welfare of the child is paramount.
 In recognition of attachment issues, social work good practice requires a minimal number of moves and the 1989 Children Act enshrines the principle that delay is inimical to a child's welfare.
 Care proceedings have a time frame of 26 weeks (although capable of extension under certain circumstances) and concurrent planning is required.
 The final care plan put forward by the local authority is required to provide a plan for permanence, whether with parents, family members, long-term foster parents or adopters.
 The court routinely joins children as parties to their own care proceedings, and their best interests are explored and advanced by children's guardians, independent social workers who specialise in representation of children in proceedings.
 It is a feature of care proceedings that judges of all levels are expected to adhere to the recommendations of the children's guardian unless there are cogent reasons not to.
 Nevertheless, "drift" and multiple placements still occur as many older children are difficult to place or maintain in placements.
-The role of independent visitor, a voluntary post, was created in the United Kingdom under the 1989 Children Act to befriend and assist children and young people in care.
+The 1989 Children Act created the role of Independent Visitor, a voluntary post, to befriend and assist children and young people in care.